laballais/to_do_app/README.md

 ![alt text](./public/Userpage.png)

 # Installation of Dependencies
-Simply run the command below in your project's root directory:
+Make sure node.js is installed in your system.
+Then simply run the command below in your project's root directory:

     npm install